John Cowsill: The Beach Boys

 Cowsill began playing with the Beach Boys touring band on keyboards in 2000.
 He moved to the drums in 2008.
-His solos for the concerts include "Wild Honey," and "Sail On, Sailor." and also "Darlin" and "California Dreaming" on the 2022 tour.
-In 2011, Cowsill was confirmed to be performing alongside The Beach Boys on their 50th Anniversary Reunion Tour.
+His solos for the concerts include "Wild Honey", "Sail On, Sailor", "Darlin'" and "California Dreamin'" on the 2022 tour.
+In 2011, Cowsill performed alongside the Beach Boys on their 50th Anniversary Reunion Tour.
 Cowsill appears on the band's subsequent studio album, That's Why God Made the Radio (2012).
 He also performed on Mike Love's solo albums Unleash the Love (2017) and Reason for the Season (2018).

+Cowsill was let go from the Beach Boys touring crew in 2023.
+In a podcast recorded April 26, 2023, John said: "A guy, Scott Totten - who is the musical director of the Beach Boys, and I got let go four days ago.
+We didn't know why, but I think they .... they are definitely going in a different direction.
+I spoke to Mike and there is no ill will.
+I know that's hard to believe, but there is just none.
+It's just .... we're fine.
+Everybody's fine.
+It was just a little shock.
+It's a change.
+It was going to come anyway and that's just part of life.
+So, I'm available if anybody needs a really, really good singer and a drummer who may not be the best, but has the best time being one.
+So, I play really well.”

-Other Works
+Other works

 In 2017, Cowsill joined with Vicki Peterson and Bill Mumy as the band Action Skulls to release an album (also including posthumous contributions from the bassist Rick Rosas) entitled Angels Hear.

 For a time, he was part of Dwight Twilley's band, as was his sister Susan Cowsill.

-Personal Life
+Personal life

-In October 2003, he married Vicki Peterson of The Bangles.
+In October 2003, he married Vicki Peterson of the Bangles.